Frequently asked questions

 Our cyber insurer is asking about AI governance controls.
 Does Mandate help?

-What Mandate produces maps directly to what most cyber insurers are now asking for: evidence that AI tool usage is monitored and governed, a structured timestamped audit record of AI interactions, documentation of policy rules enforced during the coverage period, and data residency evidence.
-Most standard cyber insurance questionnaires now include an "AI acceptable use controls" section — Mandate addresses it.
+Mandate produces the evidence that kind of underwriting asks about: proof that AI use on the traffic you route through Mandate is monitored and governed, a structured timestamped audit record of AI interactions, documentation of policy rules enforced during the coverage period, and data residency evidence.

 How do I make the business case for Mandate to my CFO or board?